This page defines central terms in the Tenzir ecosystem.

 Manages chunks of raw bytes by interacting with a resource.

 Optional data structures for accelerating historical queries.

-Tenzir has sparse and dense indexes.
-Sparse indexes live in memory and point to partitions, whereas dense indexes live within a partition and point to individual rows within the partition.
+Tenzir has sparse indexes.
+Sparse indexes live in memory and point to partitions.

 A host for pipelines and storage reachable over the network.

 tenzir-node binary starts a node in a dedicated server process that